 1. Performs substantially below the performance level for pupils of the same age in a locally determined achievement test.
-Examples: Scoring below the 35th percentile on the NWEA, ORF, MCA, or other classroom assessments.
+Examples: Scoring below the 35th percentile on the NWEA, FAST/ORF, MCA, or other classroom assessments.

 2. Is behind in satisfactorily completing coursework or obtaining credits for graduation.

 4. Has been assessed as chemically dependent.

 6. Has been referred by a school district for enrollment in an eligible program.